jimb1234/Codewords-Pre-course-Exercise/stringifier/README.md

 Most modern programming languages can translate data to JSON, and parse it back.
 This also allows to pass information between different programming languages.

 We’ve written a list of unit tests that your implementation needs to pass.
 In the initial state of the repository most of these tests are failing.
 You need to open `index.js` and add the missing code in there to make all tests pass (obviously without using `JSON.stringify()`).
+We strongly suggest that you use recursion in your solution.

 ## Getting started